 The Renaissance Aruba is located in Oranjestad, Aruba's capital, right across from the water where it has its own little harbor.
 It has 556 rooms and suites to choose from and the one I got was very spacious, with a large double bed, a living room and a two-part bathroom.

 For your information: room prices start at around USD 190/night for a regular room and go up to around 720 USD/night for the presidential suite.

 When I looked through my window, I could see the adult-only outdoor pool where people were sipping drinks from the bar, getting a tan or taking a dip to refresh – something I always did at the end of the day.

-The hotel has its own spa, casino, shopping mall with restaurants, movie theater and a 24/7 gym.
-And if there’s still something you’re looking for, personnel will gladly help you find it.
+The hotel has its own spa, casino, a shopping mall with restaurants, movie theater, and a 24/7 gym.
+And if there's still something you're looking for, personnel will gladly help you find it.